marusama/go_rest_test/readme.txt

 	"exp_time" : "2015-09-26T21:22:40.1764963+03:00"
 }

-3. Testing that we are authorized using the token:
+3. Testing that we are authorized using this token:

 curl -i -H "Authorization: Token LcJWsc6Fu4bcWgd4ZkCUEQ==" http://localhost:8080/auth_test